 LiDAR prices also continue to fall, with Bosch telling IDTechEx that their LiDAR will be available for $250-$500.
 These progressions offer OEMs the robustness and performance required for higher levels of automation at a series production-friendly price point.

-The IDTechEx report “Autonomous Cars, Robotaxis & Sensors 2022-2042 forecasts uptake of autonomous cars by level, as well as the evolving sensor needs per vehicle type: camera, radar, LiDAR, and more.
+The IDTechEx report “Autonomous Cars, Robotaxis & Sensors 2022-2042 forecasts the uptake of autonomous cars by level, as well as the evolving sensor needs per vehicle type: camera, radar, LiDAR, and more.

 Hydrogen fuel cells have low prospects in cars due to high cost, expensive hydrogen refuelling infrastructure which has ‘not manifested itself’, high hydrogen fuel prices, and questionable emissions reductions if green hydrogen is not used.
 This was reflected earlier this year as Honda crashed out of the fuel cell car market.

-However, the range and refuelling advantage for fuel cell electric vehicles means that heavy-duty applications, such as long-haul trucking or high mileage bus operations, have long offered a potential use for the technology, and progress has been building in 2021.
+However, the range and refuelling advantage for fuel cell electric vehicles means that heavy-duty applications, such as long-haul trucking or high mileage bus operations, have long offered a potential use for the technology, and progress had been building in 2021.

 As the Tesla Semi is increasingly delayed to prioritize batteries for more profitable electric cars, in September 2021, Hyundai announced it would develop fuel cell variants for all its commercial vehicles by 2028.